-A lengthy lyric that is typically of a serious or meditative nature and has an elevated style and formal stanza structure.
+A lengthy lyric that is typical of a serious or meditative nature and has an elevated style and formal stanza structure.
 Example: Sappho’s “Ode to a Loved One”.

 Irregular (Pseudo Pindaric or Cowleyan) Ode

 It is characterized by irregularity of verse and structure and lack of correspondence between the parts.
-It is essentially an Ode which is unlike the Pindaric or Horation.
+It is essentially an Ode which is unlike the Pindaric or Horatian.